ki-lang/ki/ROADMAP.md

 ## Done

 ```
+- --watch param to watch for file changes and trigger a build
 - declare functions for classes/structs from other libraries
 - add a message to your errors
 - cli option --def